jamestang23/YingTang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Undergraduates
+  - doctoral student
 ---

-谢昊天 is currently an undergraduate student majoring in Systems Science and Engineering at Beijing Normal University under the supervision of Dr. Ying Tang.
-His research work focuses on the theory of complex climate systems and the identification of extreme climate events.
+王芳芳 is currently an doctoral student student majoring in Systems Science at Beijing Normal University under the supervision of Dr. Zengru Di and Dr. Ying Tang.